z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 * the BASIC loader then runs the programmer's code

 The programmer's code, created by Z88DK, expects to find the BiFrost library loaded and waiting to be run at the correct address.
+(BiFrost  has to be loaded at an exact memory location otherwise it won't work.)
 As long as the BASIC loader has loaded BiFrost into the correct area of memory this will work as expected.

 Step 1, therefore, is to create a BASIC loader program.
 Yes, you're going to